quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Establishing Persistent Congestion

-A sender establishes persistent congestion after the receipt of an acknowledgement if two packets that are ack-eliciting are declared lost, and:
+A sender establishes persistent congestion after the receipt of an acknowledgment if two packets that are ack-eliciting are declared lost, and:

 * across all packet number spaces, none of the packets sent between the send times of these two packets are acknowledged;